Milky Way Galaxy: Facts, Location & How to See It From Earth

 The Moon phase matters!
 A New Moon is ideal because the moonlight won’t interfere with your observations.
 To check the Moon phase for any date, use the Sky Tonight app or visit the Moon Calendar on our website.

-If you plan to photograph the Milky Way and its core, use tools to visualize the galaxy’s position in the sky over time.
-Our recommendation is the Ephemeris app, which predicts Milky Way visibility, its core’s exact position, and more.
+If you plan to photograph the Milky Way and its central region, use tools to visualize the galaxy’s position in the sky over time.
+Our recommendation is the Ephemeris app, which predicts Milky Way visibility, its exact position, and more.
 Ephemeris also helps to quickly find and check the detailed information about the Sun, the Moon, and the Milky Way for any date, time, and place.

 How many stars are in the Milky Way?